 They say the word ‘Fear’ can stand for two things: ‘Forget Everything And Run’ or ‘Face Everything And Rise’.

-There’s no one magic bullet to achieving this.
+There’s no one silver bullet for how we can achieve this.
 Instead we need to strengthen our abilities at seven key skills:

 This is another step to becoming antifragile.